Altinn/altinn-studio-docs/content/app/getting-started/create-app/_index.en.md

 ![Dashboard in Altinn Studio](overview.png "Dashboard - overview")

 1. Click on "**ny app**"-button in the top right corner of the dashboard.
-2. Select who the **eier** of the app should be.
-If you don't have access to any organisations you have to select your self and the app would be created in your "sandbox".
+2. Select the **eier** of the app.
+If you don't have access to any organisations, you have to select your self and the app would be created in your "sandbox".
 3. Add the **navn** of the app.
 This name is used to identify the application, and also as the name of the repository, and in URL's and APIs.
    The name should be short and descriptive, for instance "sick-leave" or "local-election-2019".
     _Name can **not** be changed after an app has been deployed._